Changelog

 HTML responses (i.e. content-types that can be directly rendered by browsers) were historically disallowed for projects not using a custom domain, in order to prevent abuse on the shared domains used for provisioning Supabase projects.
 This change updates this behavior to process XHTML responses in the same manner, due to the same rationale.

-These breaking changes are rolling out on October 15, 2024 and affects only organizations on the Enterprise plan that have implemented project permissions with members assigned either the Developer or Read-Only roles.
+These breaking changes are rolling out on October 15, 2024 and affects only organizations on the Enterprise plan that have implemented project permissions with members assigned the Developer role.

 Supabase launched new granular access control for Enterprise organizations so that its members are given access to specific projects instead of the entire organization.
 You can check out our Launch Week 12 announcement to learn more.

-We recently re-evaluated the access that the Developer and Read-Only roles have and decided to implement changes to restrict them on a couple of resources to improve your project's security.
+We recently re-evaluated the access that the Developer role has and decided to implement changes to restrict them on a couple of resources to improve your project's security.

-On October 15, 2024, we will turn off certain access that the Developer and Read-Only roles currently have to your project's resources.
+On October 15, 2024, we will turn off certain access that the Developer role currently has to your project's resources.
 The following table is to illustrate all of the breaking changes that will be going into effect:

 ResourceActionDeveloperRead-Only